-Satellite date indicates that the sea level has risen near the SI by about 8mm per year since 1993.
+The satellite data indicates that the sea level has risen near the SI by about 8mm per year since 1993.
 This is larger than the global average of 2.8-3.6mm per year.
-Sea level is expected to continue to rise and by 2030 is project to rise between 8-18cm under all emission scenarios (Table 8).
-This sea level rise combined with natural year-to-year changes will increase the impact of storm surges and coastal flooding (Error!
-Reference source not found.).
+Sea level is expected to continue to rise and by 2030 is projected to rise between 8-18cm under all emission scenarios Table 8 and Figure 26Error!
+Reference source not found.
+This sea-level rise combined with natural year-to-year changes, will increase the impact of storm surges and coastal flooding.
+Sea level rise projections for Solomon Islands is shown below and the values represent 90% of the range of the model results and are relative to the period from 1986 to 2005.

-Table 8: Sea-level rise projections for the Solomon Islands.
-Values represent 90% of the range of the model results and are relative to the period 1986-2005
+Table 8: Sea-level rise projections for the Solomon Islands